 How do we work?

-Hatzola Manchester is a CQC registered ambulance service delivering emergency medical care to the community, staffed by volunteers from within the community they serve.
+Hatzola Manchester is a CQC registered ambulance service delivering emergency medical care to the community, staffed by volunteers including healthcare professionals from within the community they serve.

 Our volunteers are highly trained to deal with every case, delivering immediate care and reducing the pressure on the North West Ambulance Service.
 Under the guidance of the committee, members focus strongly on CPD within a strong procedural framework under the overall oversight of our medical director.